Democrat Party (Turkey, 2007): Background

 The DYP's predecessor was the Democrat Party (Demokrat Parti, DP), which was a conservative party responsible for relaxing Turkey's strict secularism laws.
 The party was suppressed in the 1960 military coup d'état and later reestablished as the Justice Party (Adalet Partisi, AP), which was disbanded in the coup of 1980.

 Both parties staunchly rivaled the social democratic Republican People's Party (CHP).
-The military overthrew their governments on several occasions: In 1960, the Adnan Menderes government was deposed and Menderes himself was executed; on March 26, 1971, the government of party veteran Demirel was threatened with military intervention and forced to resign; and on September 12, 1980 the military carried out a full-scale coup, suppressing all political parties, including Demirel's AP.
+The military overthrew their governments on several occasions: In 1960, the Adnan Menderes government was deposed and Menderes himself was executed; on March 26, 1971, the government of party veteran Demirel was threatened with military intervention and forced to resign; and on September 12, 1980, the military carried out a full-scale coup, suppressing all political parties, including Demirel's AP.

 Early history (1983–1991)

-In 1983, Demirel created the True Path Party (Doğru Yol Partisi, DYP), the successor of the AP – still conservative, but now with a secular-leaning policy instead of an religious-leaning one.
+In 1983, Demirel created the True Path Party (Doğru Yol Partisi, DYP), the successor of the AP – still conservative, but now with a secular-leaning policy instead of a religious-leaning one.
 Even so, the military and conservative governments banned the new party, and the DYP was declared illegal and its members were persecuted.
 Finally, in 1987, the party was legalized, and entered Turkish politics for the first time.
 It was hugely successful.

 DYP in government (1991–1997)

 In the 1991 general elections, the DYP defeated the Motherland Party (Anavatan Partisi, ANAP) and the Social Democratic Populist Party (SHP), forming a coalition government with the SHP.
 Süleyman Demirel became Prime Minister once again.
 After Demirel was elected Turkey's 9th President, following the death of Turgut Özal, the party leadership was taken over by Tansu Çiller, who became the country's first woman Prime Minister.

-In 1995 the coalition with the SHP, now merged with the Republican People's Party (CHP), collapsed.
+In 1995, the coalition with the SHP, now merged with the Republican People's Party (CHP), collapsed.
 After the December 1995 elections, the weakened DYP formed first a coalition with ANAP, led by Mesut Yılmaz.
 Then, in June 1996, the DYP switched allegiances to form Turkey's first Islamist government with the Welfare Party's leader Necmettin Erbakan.